Modal

 = In my opinion, they have certainly gone to Chicago.

-Recommendation or moral obligation - should and ought to
+Recommendation or moral obligation - should and ought to, need to

 The verb should only exists in the simple present, and present perfect formsForms of should